 Key pairs shall be of sufficient length to prevent others from determining the key pair's private key using cryptanalysis during the period of expected utilization of such key pairs.
-The ADACOM Standard for minimum key sizes is the use of key pairs equivalent in strength to 2048 bit RSA for PCAs and CAs.
+The ADACOM Standard for minimum key sizes is the use of key pair equivalent in strength to minimum 2048 bit RSA for CAs and Subscriber certificates.